php-ru/symfony-docs-ru/routing/redirect_in_config.rst

 Keeping the Request Method when Redirecting
 -------------------------------------------

-.. versionadded:: 4.1
-    The feature to keep the request method when redirecting was introduced in Symfony 4.1.

 The redirections performed in the previous examples use the ``301`` and ``302`` HTTP status codes.
 For legacy reasons, these HTTP redirections change the method